hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

 The data of the signal instance that is returned at each iteration is a view of the original data, a property that we can use to perform operations on the data.
-For example, the following code rotates the image at each coordinate  by a given angle and uses the :py:func:`~.api.stack` function in combination with `list comprehensions
+For example, the following code rotates the image at each coordinate  by a given angle and uses the :func:`~.api.stack` function in combination with `list comprehensions
 <https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions>`_
 to make a horizontal "collage" of the image stack: